QED workshop: Code of Practice for Pastoral Care of International Students

-1. List the key pastoral care roles in your organisation 24/7 across the international student journey
+2. Map the international student journey with key pastoral care roles in your organisation

-2. Clarify how you implement the Code in your job
+3. Clarify the Code responsibilities in your job

 The workshop includes an overview of the Code documentation, summary of responsibilities and valuable insights on where potential pitfalls are.

 Previous participants have found the workshop very practical and something of a wake up call: "Great to give me the tools and confidence", "very informative", "systemic and useful", "tailored to the point" and "inspiring".

 The usual venue for the QED Code of Practice workshop is the wonderful Lake House Arts Centre, 37 Fred Thomas Drive, Takapuna – just 5 minutes from the Auckland Harbour bridge and with lots of free parking.

 One participant is $475 + GST earlybird paid in advance (or $525 afterwards).